The University of Manchester Division of Development and Alumni Relations Legal Bases Assessment for Processing Personal Information

 5. Our use of ‘legal obligation’ for processing personal information

-For a small number of our activities, we are legally required to process personal information and so rely on ‘legal obligation’ under GDPR (see Table 1).
+For a small number of our activities, we are legally required to process personal information and so rely on ‘legal obligation’ under UK GDPR (see Table 1).
 We believe:

 - we have a legal obligation to process donations made in support of the University’s philanthropic priorities in line with financial regulations.
 Supporters making a donation to the University of Manchester are provided with a version of the DDAR Privacy Notice during the data collection and payment process, which includes a link to the full DDAR Privacy Notice.
 Regular gifts to the University are provided by a Direct Debit service that is outsourced, BACs approved, and covered by the Direct Debit Guarantee Scheme.